How to Effectively Track Project Progress for Success?

 2. Establish good goals

 You can’t track what you haven’t established.
 Good goals are realistic, clear, and measurable.
-Write down a rough sketch of goals for your project, and then examine them to see if they meet the following requirements:
+Write down a rough sketch of objectives for your project, and then examine them to see if they meet the following requirements:

 - Realistic– Having lofty goals is good, and stretch goals can be a great way to challenge your team, but always keep things realistic.
 You don’t want to make promises to your clients that you can’t keep.
 Ask yourself: Can we accomplish this goal with the allotted time and resources available to us?